Welcome to Langdon Primary School

 We also have sub-committees which deal with things such as pupil discipline, staff grievance and appeals.
 These meet when needed or appropriate.

-Pupil discipline (Nicola Hill and Claire Long)
+Pupil discipline (Nicola Hill, Claire Long)

-Safeguarding (Jane Allcock and Ruth Fermor)
+Safeguarding (Jane Allcock, Ruth Fermor)

-Staff appeals (Martin Clinton, Nicola Hill, Claire Long)
+Staff Appeals (Martin Clinton, Nicola Hill, Claire Long)

-Staff Discipline, Grievances and Pay Panel (Jane Allcock, Antony Brenton)
+Pay (Jane Allcock, Martin Clinton, Antony Brenton)

 Governing Body Links:

-www.governornet.co.uk – All types of Information for School Governors.
+https://www.nga.org.uk – All types of Information for School Governors.

-Governors Register of Business Interests
+Governors Register of Business Interests and Record of Compliance Checks

 Call Dee Howson our Office Manager on 01304 852 600